psychemedia/storytelling-notes/matty_groves.md

 When ye saw me wax so wood!

-“ For I have slain the bravest sir knight That ever rode on steed ; ,
+" For I have slain the bravest sir knight That ever rode on steed ; ,

 So have I done the fairest lady That ever did womans deed.

-A grave, a grave,” Lord Barnard cried, To put these lovers in ;
+A grave, a grave," Lord Barnard cried, To put these lovers in ;

 But lay my lady on the upper hand,

-For she came of the better kin.”
+For she came of the better kin."

 ?? also three ravens https://en.wikipedia.org/wiki/The_Three_Ravens